-In January 2011, the Group acquired 100% of the common stock of Phoenix Bio-tech Corporation for US\$2.5 million of cash consideration and expected contingent consideration of US\$172,000.
+In 2011, the Group acquired 100% of the common stock of Phoenix Bio-tech Corporation for US\$2.5 million of cash consideration and expected contingent consideration of US\$172,000.
 Phoenix Bio-tech manufactures and sells products for the detection of syphilis.

-Phoenix Bio-tech was founded in 1992 and is based in Toronto, Canada.
-It sells its products under the TrepSure and TrepChek labels.
+Phoenix Bio-tech was founded in 1992 and it sells its products under the TrepSure and TrepChek labels.
 Prior to the acquisition, Trinity Biotech distributed Phoenix Bio-tech's syphilis products on a non-exclusive basis in the USA.
-For more information please refer to Item 18, Note 24.
+For more information please refer to Item 18, Note 22.